ChaimaGhribi/Icehouse-Installation-Flat-Networking/OpenStack-Icehouse-Installation-Nova-Network.rst

 You need to create two networks:

-+ **Management Network** (10.0.0.0/24): A network segment used for administration, not accessible to the public Internet.
++ **Management Network** (10.0.0.0/24): A network segment used for administration.

-+ **VM Traffic & External Network** (192.168.100.0/24): This network is connected to the controller node so users can access the OpenStack interfaces.
++ **VM Traffic & External Network** (192.168.100.0/24): This network is used to expose VM to the internet.
 It is also used as internal network for traffic between virtual machines.

 In the next subsections, we describe how to configure and test the network architecture.
 We want to make sure everything is ok before install ;)